Beyond Barren Plateaus: Quantum Variational Algorithms Are Swamped With Traps: Details of Numerical Experiments

 where superscripts above indicate the pair of qubits each $2$-local unitary acts on and indexing is taken $\text{mod } n$.
 Each $2$ local unitary is drawn from the distribution $e^{\mH}$, where $\mH=\mG - \mG^\dagger$, and each $\mG$ is a $4 \times 4$ matrix with entries drawn i.i.d. from a random normal distribution.
 Trained unitaries in the checkerboard ansatz are also initialized in this fashion.
 Optimization is then performed directly on the entries of the matrix in the Lie algebra which form a complete basis for all of the $2$-local unitaries.

-In \Cref{fig:VQE_final_state_scatter}, each VQE instance was optimized for 30000 steps using a vanilla gradient descent optimizer with a learning rate of 0.01.
+In the VQE loss experiment of the main text, each VQE instance was optimized for 30000 steps using a vanilla gradient descent optimizer with a learning rate of 0.01.
 For completeness, we replicate this plot with the Adam optimizer in \Cref{fig:VQE_final_scatter_Adam} and unsurprisingly observe similar convergence results.
 All calculations were performed to computer precision, which provides a best-case setting for optimization via real quantum hardware, since gradients and loss function values would have to be calculated using less precise sampling methods on actual quantum computers.
-In \Cref{fig:VQE_final_state_adapt}, optimization is performed using an adaptive VQE algorithm similar to the one in \cite{grimsley2019adaptive}.
+In layer-wise VQE experiment of the main text, optimization is performed using an adaptive VQE algorithm similar to the one in \cite{grimsley2019adaptive}.
 Here, a checkerboard ansatz is initialized as a single layer and optimization is performed layer-wise.
 We set $n=11$ and small enough such that it is computationally feasible to overparameterize the ansatz.
 Each 5000 steps of optimization, a layer is added to the ansatz and initialized to the identity mapping.
 Each additional layer adds $160$ trainable parameters to the ansatz.
 After each layer is added, the learning rate is multiplied by $0.95$ to make the training more stable with more parameters.
 At each point in time, all parameters of the ansatz across all layers are trained.
-For aesthetic purposes and to see the course of training without significant jumps in the plot, we plot a moving average of the values across 10 sequential datapoints in \Cref{fig:VQE_final_state_adapt}.
+For aesthetic purposes and to see the course of training without significant jumps in the plot, we plot a moving average of the values across 10 sequential datapoints in the main text.